Purchases through our links may earn LEVVVEL a commission.

 As for the 3600X, it can run on everything starting with B350 and X370 motherboards.
 No beta BIOS, no issues, the CPU just works on most AM4 compatible boards.
 But since the 3600X is more power-hungry, it cannot run on the cheapest boards available since those have horrendous VRM setups.
 The 5600X can run on pretty much any B550 and X570 board, even the cheapest ones that have quite poor VRM designs.

 When it comes to the box cooler performance, the 5600X comes with a Wraith Stealth cooler that can keep the CPU at bay even during stress tests.
 On the flip side, the box cooler is loud as hell and it cannot keep the same all-core boost as other, pricier and bigger coolers.
 If you want to get the 5600X it’s worth investing in a more capable CPU cooler.
 The same story goes for the 3600X.
-The box cooler (Wraith Spire instead of Wraith Stealth) is enough to keep thermals at check but be ready for lots of noise.
+The box cooler (Wraith Spire instead of Wraith Stealth) is enough to keep thermals in check but be ready for lots of noise.

 The Ryzen 5 5600X is miles ahead of the 3600X when it comes to gaming performance.
 In fact, the 5600X is one of the best CPUs to get if you want to get a brand-new high-end graphics card.
 It’s bested by the 10900K and other Zen 3 CPUs in most titles but differences are in many cases only a couple of frames, reaching maybe ten percent in a few select titles.
 At 1440p and 4K, there’s basically no difference between the 5600X and much pricier, flagship gaming CPUs.